irworkshop/accountability_datacleaning/R_tap/ne/expends/docs/ne_expends_diary.md

 > Commission and file periodic campaign statements disclosing receipts
 > and expenditures.

-1.  > State and county political party committees with certain levels of
+1. State and county political party committees with certain levels of
     > financial activity, register with the Commission and file periodic
     > campaign statements.

-2.  > A ballot question committee is a political committee formed for
+2. A ballot question committee is a political committee formed for the
-    > the purpose of supporting or opposing the qualification, passage
+    > purpose of supporting or opposing the qualification, passage or
-    > or defeat of a ballot question.
-The committee must register with
+    > defeat of a ballot question.
+The committee must register with the
-    > the Commission within 10 days after raising, receiving or
+    > Commission within 10 days after raising, receiving or expending
-    > expending $5,000 or more in a calendar year.
-Once registered,
+    > $5,000 or more in a calendar year.
+Once registered, ballot
-    > ballot questions committees file periodic campaign statements
+    > questions committees file periodic campaign statements disclosing
-    > disclosing receipts and expenditures.
+    > receipts and expenditures.

-Finally, regarding the specific data in question, the NADC identifies the source:
+Finally, the NADC identifies the source of the data:

 > The campaign filings displayed on this website are based upon the
 > paper records filed with the Nebraska Accountability and Disclosure